 Wayne Martin Bleger makes pinhole cameras using a variety of materials including precious stones, metals, human organs, and bone.
 This piece, entitled Third Eye, features many of these materials, all constructed around the 150 year-old skull of a 13 year-old girl.
 The film is exposed to light through titular ocular cavity making a Polaroid momento mori.
 The photos taken with this camera (one of which is after the jump) stay with the theme, their blurriness and patina making them look as if they were snatched from the memories of the dead.

-, bless them, wants no ambiguity in regard to why we should all find this skull camera rather interesting, with a bolded What's Innovative
+Gizmo Watch, bless them, wants no ambiguity in regard to why we should all find this skull camera rather interesting, with a bolded What's Innovative heading that reads:

 The Third Eye pinhole camera isn’t a regular plastic contraption.
 Making use of a 150-year-old skull as the camera structure is not just innovative, but unbelievably creative.
 If you can peep through a skull and see death’s pale visage staring back at you, rest assured excitement will not be the instant feeling.